-Media representation and programming is likely to have an effect on the behavior of youth in the society and propel them towards violence.
-There is a necessity to explore the effect of the media and how it is portrayed in different members of society in their levels of aggression thus the general mass communication reveals the violent conditions.
-There are different media that the society has been introduced to over the years (Anderson et al., 2003).
-In today’s society, the youth are the major exposed to the media in circulation since they have become dependent on them.
-Since the inception of the internet and the smartphone, more youth are sucked into the life of dependency on media.
+Media representation and programming are likely to have an effect on the behavior of youth in society and propel them toward violence.
+There is a necessity to explore the effect of the media and how it is portrayed in different members of society in terms of their levels of aggression; thus, general mass communication reveals violent conditions.
+Society has been introduced to different media over the years (Anderson et al., 2003).

 According to the references chosen for this research, the youths’ minds are prone to influence by media since they are in the developmental stage.
-The research explains the psychological distinctions that identify well with the issues of media influence and power to brain-train and its results showcase that insists that the more the youth engage in violent programming and video games, the more they develop a sense of aggression (Huessmann & Taylor, 2006).
-This final distinction basically improve the ways by which the study on identifying media influence on aggression actually provide a more definite guideline that defines how the complexity of psychological brain training actually affects the way a person thinks and behaves as a young person grows into adulthood.
+The research explains the psychological distinctions that identify well with the issues of media influence and power to brain-train, and its results showcase that insists that the more the youth engage in violent programming and video games, the more they develop a sense of aggression (Huessmann & Taylor, 2006).
+This final distinction basically improves the ways by which the study on identifying media influence on aggression actually provides a more definite guideline that defines how the complexity of psychological brain training actually affects the way a person thinks and behaves as a young person grows into adulthood.

 References